Candidate Incentive Distributions: How voting methods shape electoral incentives: Results with sincere voters

-STAR's CID lies between those of Score and Minimax, but is closer to Minimax's.
-This is because STAR's runoff gives it an important threshold of support akin to Minimax, though the threshold is spread out somewhat due to the possibility of both finalists receiving the same score.
-STAR's runoff also rewards the use of intermediate scores that is disincentivized under Score Voting.
-If voters were to behave identically under Score and STAR then Score would have more equitable incentives, but only STAR encourages the honesty that leads to such an even CID.
+STAR is similar to Approval Top 2 in that both are cardinal voting methods that include a runoff, but STAR's CID is more even than Approval Top 2's since STAR offers more than two levels of support.
+STAR's CID is very similar to Minimax's, but slightly more even.
+The most natural explanation for the additional evenness is that our sincere strategy for STAR allows voters to give the same score to both finalists, while our strategy for Minimax does not involve tied rankings.
+Therefore, for the pairwise comparison between these candidates (as occurs in both STAR's runoff and the tabulation of Minimax), STAR gives voters three options but Minimax only gives two, and the additional relevant threshold of support means that STAR's CID has less of a peak.

-Even within the constraints of not using polling data and voting honestly, voter strategy plays a major role in the CIDs of cardinal voting methods.
-In addition to strategic exaggeration, the overall willingness of voters to give significant support to multiple candidates determines the location of a CID's peak.
-If, under any given cardinal voting method, every voter were to bullet vote (give their favorite candidate full support and no support to anyone else), its CID would be exactly the same as Plurality's (or the CID of Plurality Top 2, in the case of Approval Top 2).
+Even within the constraints of not using polling data and voting sincerely, voter strategy plays a major role in the CIDs of cardinal voting methods since the overall willingness of voters to give significant support to multiple candidates determines the location of a CID's peak.
+If, under any given cardinal voting method, every voter were to bullet vote (give their favorite candidate full support and no support to anyone else), its CID would be the same as Plurality's (or the CID of Plurality Top 2, in the case of Approval Top 2).
 Alternatively, if every voter were to do the opposite of bullet voting (giving full support to every candidate except their least favorite), the peak would be far on the left side of the chart.

-However, strategically reasonable behavior, even in the absence of information of the preferences of other voters, requires that the CIDs of these voting methods must peak approximately in the center.
+However, strategically reasonable behavior, even in the absence of information about the preferences of other voters, requires that the CIDs of these voting methods must peak approximately in the center.
 Voters want to have influence, and if the peak of the CID one of these voting methods was at $x$ significantly greater than 50\%, it would mean that voters who were more likely to vote for any given candidate would, on average, wield greater influence.
 This means that voters would be incentivized to support more candidates, pulling the peak of the CID to the left.
-Likewise, a peak at $x$ much less than 50\% would suggestion an opportunity to gain influence by supporting fewer candidates.
+Likewise, a peak at $x$ much less than 50\% would suggest an opportunity to gain influence by supporting fewer candidates.
 Only a peak near 50\% does not allow for these easy strategic optimizations.